starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### DirectX error message
 - Error may read "Star Citizen requires DirectX feature level of 11.1 as a minimum which is not supported at present on this machine"
   ![image](https://user-images.githubusercontent.com/3657071/224719841-ba1e831b-4ace-4f14-b423-3e49528154c6.png)
-- Check that the `Vulkan ICD loader` is not set to an integrated gpu (ie, Intel)
+- Check that the `Vulkan device` is not set to an integrated gpu (ie, Intel)
-   - Right click the game -> Configure -> System options -> Vulkan ICD loader
+  - identify device name using command `vulkaninfo --summary | grep deviceName`
+  - set device name with environment variable `DXVK_FILTER_DEVICE_NAME=yourdevicenamehere`
+  - verify by setting environment variable `DXVK_HUD=1` and observing the device name in the upper left of the screen
 - Also make sure your GPU drivers (Mesa/nvidia) are up to date and DXVK is enabled/updated.